lopezpdvn/lopezpdvn.github.io/_drafts/september-2015-in-review.md

 I wrote a short [post][post] to gather some notes on restoring Nexus devices to factory images (AKA stock ROMs).
 I'm basically referring to [one of my previous guides][devenv-android] as well as Google official documentation.
+In addition, I'm showing how to flash the image on a RAM constrained host.

 [devenv-android]: https://gist.github.com/{{ site.github_username }}/dd2eb3512ac225d0ad0e